Monday, June 5, 2023

 Some of My Favorite Tricks

 I don't have a grand theory on categorizing NPCs into different types.
-But are some basic functions I've gotten a lot of use out of.
+But here are some basic functions I've gotten a lot of use out of.

 1. Factions, duh